dincertolga/llm-portfolio/text_to_sql/README.md

-App that generates SQL code to access data and answer questions related to the table values.
+App that makes LLM generate SQL code to access data and answer questions related to the table values.